justicezyx/od/README.md

 2. Enable specifying arbitrary number of users.
 Client can specify to fetch `n` users.
 And server needs to use pagination when fetching user profiles, in order to ensure smooth processing.

+## Notes

+This has been done in the span of one day.
+The actual working time is about 3 hours.